dmytyk/Arduino-Fireworks-Controller/README.md

 Build a Web Based controller that would fire off several rows, one at a time as I directed, while sitting with the family and enjoying the show.

 > #### The Controller provides the operator with a very simple WEB based interface that allows the user to
-> - Connect to the controller by simple entering its IP address in your browsers URL bar (I used my IPhone)
+> - Connect to the controller by simple entering its IP address in your browsers URL bar (I use my IPhone)
 > - Click on and enter the row you want to fire
-> - Arm the row (a little safety never hurts since you were probably drinking)
+> - Arm the row (a little safety never hurts)
 > - Click on Fire and enjoy

 ### Here's the Final Product